harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/wiz-scanner-reference.md

 ## Wiz step settings reference

-The recommended workflow is add a BlackDuck step to a Security Tests or CI Build stage and then configure it as described below.
+The recommended workflow is add a Wiz step to a Security Tests or CI Build stage and then configure it as described below.

 ### Scan